Home / Quick Links / Security

 Your internet banking password is your key to convenient, secure banking, so be sure to keep it safe.
 If you think it may have been compromised, you can change it online at any time.

-• Choose a unique password between six and 16 characters, including upper and lower-case letters, numbers and symbols.
+• Choose a unique password between 6 and 16 characters, including upper and lower-case letters, numbers and symbols.
 Don’t use people’s names, sports teams, postcodes, phone numbers, birthdays or anything else that’s easy for a scammer to discover.

 • Never re-use a password from somewhere else.
 Make it unique.